 Meet other local atheists and freethinkers for conversation and friendship!
 Come to an Atheists Meetup to discuss atheism-related beliefs and philosophies and consider spiritual and religious influence in Canada and the world.

 Meetings are the first Tuesday of every month, 7:00 PM, either at the University of Alberta or the Stanley Milner Library.
 We head out to the pub afterwards!

-Highway Cleanup – Annually in late August / early September
+Highway Cleanup – Annually in late Spring and again in the Fall

 SEA has adopted a stretch of the QE2 highway to clean, which we do over the course of a few weekends (2-2.5 hour stretches) a few times a year.
 This event was first held in 2009, and has continued since then.
-If you’re interested in some civic minded volunteering on a weekend, this is a good event.
+If you’re interested in some civic minded volunteering on a weekend, this is a good fit.